DabasishDasJoy/uCritique-reviews-client/README.md

 <img src="https://i.ibb.co/xg2y7js/screenshot-2022-10-27-202333.png"/>

-The project is build based on educational purposes.
-In this era of digital world everything is centered in the binary digits.
-So education is also now became more available and quilified through these binary numbers.
-Now a days anyone can get a quilified proper education from a reputed wise person from anywhere in the world.
-This application also can take part of these great revolution.
+The project is mainly for learning purposes. uCritque review is an application that will help people to understand more about the good services all over the world.

 ## Features

-- Any user can visit the website as guest.
+- An application for personal service review.
-- To purchace any course user must have an account.
+- To see the review user don't need any account.
-- Account can be created in three ways GitHub, Google and Email.
+- User can add their own opinion by creating an account.
 - Only logged in user can acces the full website.
-- Guest user can download the details as pdf also.
+- Guest user can only visit the website.
-- User can choose and purchase course on demand.
+- Also logged in user can see their own revies at a glance.
 - A dedicated blog section is to know updated technology.
-- User can view location of the office on live map.
+- Dynamic title will show the dynamic route of the navigations.
-- User can update profile any time including password.
+- Authenticated user can create service and reviews.
-- Authentication is get by using firebase.
+- Data is secured with JWT token.
-- Also own build server is running for data.
+- Anyone can not get access easily dure to JWT token authorization.
 - Further common questions can be found in frequently ask questions section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>